ZProLegend007/Project-Data-Management-SQL/README.md

 - **When a user opts out of marketing, their data is still in the database**
   - Ensure marketing data is cleared on opt out

+- **BECAUSE TEXTUAL IS RETARDED ON SOME TABS, CLICKING THE SAME TAB TRIGGERING A RELOAD WILL CAUSE A CRASH.
+IM SO DONE.
+THERE IS NO FIX FOR THIS.
+WILL BE A FUTURE IMPROVEMENT.**

 #### Notes

 In order to make this authentic, and to be able to fully use the API and sql commands, I needed to make something proper.
 So I may have gone a little over the top and this was a bad idea especially considering the time I had to do this, but hopefully it's worth it.